-(1) The public offering price and underwriting discount corresponds, in respect of the Class A Units, to (i) a public offering price per share of common stock of $[\bullet]$ ($[\bullet]$ net of the underwriting discount) and (ii) a public offering price per warrant of $[\bullet]$ ($[\bullet]$ net of the underwriting discount).

-(2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) a public offering price per share of Series E Convertible Preferred Stock of (\bullet) (\bullet) net of the underwriting discount) and (ii) a public offering price per warrant of (\bullet) (\bullet) net of the underwriting discount.

-(3) We have agreed to pay certain expenses of the underwriters in this offering.
-We refer you to "Underwriting" on page 69 for additional information regarding underwriting compensation.
+- (1) The assumed public offering price and underwriting discount corresponds, in respect of the Class A Units, to (i) an assumed public offering price per share of common stock of \$1.32 (\$1.21 net of the underwriting discount), (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount) and (iii) an assumed public offering price per Series F Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) an assumed public offering price per share of Series E Convertible Preferred Stock of \$1.32 (\$1.21 net of the underwriting discount), (ii) an assumed public offering price per Series E Warrant of \$0.01 (\$0.009 net of the underwriting discount) and (iii) an assumed public offering price per Series F Warrant of \$0.01 (\$0.009 net of the underwriting discount). - (3) We have agreed to pay certain expenses of the underwriters in this offering.
+We refer you to "Underwriting" on page 88 for additional information regarding underwriting compensation.

 The offering is being underwritten on a firm commitment basis.
-We have granted a 45-day option to the underwriters to purchase up to an additional [•] shares of common stock and/or warrants to purchase an additional [•] shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
-The option may be used to purchase shares of common stock and/or warrants, or any combination thereof, as determined by the underwriters.
+We have granted a 45-day option to the underwriters to purchase up to an additional 447,761 shares of common stock and/or Series E Warrants to purchase up to an additional 447,761 shares of common stock and/or Series F Warrants to purchase up to an additional 447,761 shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
+The option may be used to purchase shares of common stock and/or Warrants, or any combination thereof, as determined by the underwriters.